Euphorbiaceae - Spurges

 Euphorbia griseola var. griseola Pax 1904

-Sprawling shrubs with thin (half-inch), branching, 4-6 angled spiny stems about 3ft tall.
+Sprawling succulent shrubs with thin (half-inch), branching, 4-6 angled spiny stems about 3ft tall.
 Tiny yellow flowers are produced near the ends of the stems.

 Native to Northern South Africa, Southern Zimbawe, Mozambique and Botswana.